duration

 along every dimension of A.

-B = repmat (A, d1, …, dN)
+B = repmat (A, d1, …, dN) returns an

 array B containing copies of A along the dimensions specified